 Deputy Commissioner, MLS

-A highly accomplished executive in the sports industry since 1980, Gary R. Stevenson is Major League Soccer’s Deputy Commissioner & President of MLS Business Ventures.
+A highly accomplished executive in the sports industry since 1980, Gary R. Stevenson is Major League Soccer’s Deputy Commissioner & the President of Soccer United Marketing.
 He oversees the domestic and international commercial business of MLS which includes Soccer United Marketing (SUM), media and broadcasting, digital, club services, marketing, consumer products, special events and content creation and distribution.

 Prior to coming to MLS in 2013, Stevenson was President of Pac-12 Enterprises, where he was the first employee and successfully launched a diversified and integrated media company, including the Pac-12 Networks, the Pac-12 Digital Network, and Pac-12 Properties.
 After just one year in existence and having televised and streamed 550 live events, the Pac-12 Networks were named as a finalist for the SportsBusiness Journal’s “Best in Sports Television” award in 2013.